-Davidson Honors College course offerings for Spring 2019.
+Davidson Honors College course offerings for Fall 2019.

 Each of the honors curriculum options (Construct Your Own, Independent Study, and Internship) as well as the required Capstone Project all require an application that must be completed with a faculty mentor’s support.
 If you are interested in any of these curriculum options, or are ready to dive into the Capstone Project, schedule an appointment with an Honors Advisor to discuss your ideas before completing the application.